General QPU Solver Properties#

 couplers#

-Couplers in the working graph.
+Indices of the couplers in the working graph.
 A coupler contains two elements [q1, q2], where both q1 and q2 appear in the list of working qubits, in the range [0, num_qubits - 1] and in ascending order (i.e., q1 < q2).
 These are the couplers that can be programmed with nonzero \(J\) values.

 Example#